cloudwatt/applications/bundle-trusty-devkit/tutorials/lets-chat.md

 Voila!
 Messages are written at the bottom of the page.
 The arrow on the top-right lets you see who's in the room and a list of uploaded files.
 Near the room name is a set of buttons to edit the room, see/search the archives, upload files, and send gifs.

-Let's Chat had become the established messaging application within my team *days* after I introduced it for field-testing.
+Let's Chat became the established messaging application within my team *days* after I introduced it for field-testing.
 I hope your experience with it is as pleasant as it has been for us.